 What’s the difference between initial ACS and reassessment?

-An initial assessment is generally done as part of a new entrant course and is for individuals who are looking to gain their ACS qualifications for the first time or is suitable for gas installers whose existing CCN1 has lapsed by more than 12 months.
-A reassessment is designed for individuals who are experienced gas installers who need to keep their ACS qualifications up to date.
+An initial ACS assessment is typically taken as part of a new entrant or change‑of‑career route and is aimed at those gaining their ACS qualifications for the first time, or for installers whose previous CCN1 has expired by more than 12 months, meaning they must be treated as new candidates again.
+A reassessment is slightly shorter and is designed for experienced gas engineers with current or recently expired certificates who need to renew their ACS before the five‑year expiry date to maintain Gas Safe registration and avoid gaps in certification.

 Can I appeal a failed ACS assessment?